ianoflynnautomation/runner-images/README.md

 ## How to Interact with the Repo

-- **Issues**: To file a bug report, or request tools to be added/updated, please [open an issue using the appropriate template](https://github.com/actions/runner-images/issues/new/choose)
-- **Discussions**: If you want to share your thoughts about image configuration, installed software, or bring a new idea, please create a new topic in a [discussion](https://github.com/actions/runner-images/discussions) for a corresponding category.
-Before making a new discussion please make sure no similar topics were created earlier.
+This is a custom fork, so interaction is limited to this repository:

+- **Issues**: Use this repository's issue tracker for bug reports or feature requests specific to this fork
+- **Pull Requests**: Contributions to this fork are welcome
+- **Upstream Issues**: For issues related to the upstream runner-images project, please use the [original repository](https://github.com/actions/runner-images)
-- For general questions about using the runner images or writing your Actions workflow, please open requests in the [GitHub Actions Community Forum](https://github.community/c/github-actions/41).
+- **General Questions**: For general questions about GitHub Actions or runner images, see the [GitHub Actions Community Forum](https://github.community/c/github-actions/41)

 ## FAQs